iotauth/lifi-auth/README.md

 ```bash
 usbipd list
 ```
 In the same row as USB Mass Storage Device, RP2 Boot -> Note the hardware under the BUSID: use that id for this command.
-In my case the BUSID is 2-2.
+In my case the BUSID is `2-2`.
-- Replace 2-2 with your BUSID:
+- *Replace `2-2` with your BUSID --found when running usbipd list*:
 ```bash
 usbipd attach --busid 2-2 --wsl
 ```